-Hanged is the deadly exception, as it’s the past tense of hang in one very particular situation.
-Hang can also mean to execute a criminal by hanging them with a rope.
+Hanged is the deadly exception, as it’s the past tense of hang in a particular situation.
+Hang can also mean executing a criminal by hanging them with a rope.
 In that case, the past tense of hang is hanged.

 - The judge sentenced the murderer to be hanged.

 Compare should be used when referring to likenesses or similarities.